lab1092/blender-manual_ja/manual/physics/cloth.rst

    Cloth Collisions panel.

-Now you must tell the :guilabel:`Cloth` object that you want it to participate in collisions.
+Now you must tell the *Cloth* object that you want it to participate in collisions.
-For the cloth object, locate the :guilabel:`Cloth Collision` panel, shown to the right:
+For the cloth object, locate the *Cloth Collision* panel, shown to the right:

 Enable Collisions
-   :kbd:`Lmb` click this to tell the cloth object that it needs to move out of the way.
+   :kbd:`LMB` click this to tell the cloth object that it needs to move out of the way.
 Quality
    A general setting for how fine and good a simulation you wish.
    Higher numbers take more time but ensure less tears and penetrations through the cloth.